hslam/pulumi-tidb-serverless/README.md

 ```

 ### Suspending Shared Storage TiDB Cluster
-If you are connecting to the bastion host, exit it and return to the previous local directory `pulumi-shared-storage-tidb` .
+If you are connecting to the bastion host, exit it and return to the previous local directory `pulumi-tidb-serverless` .
 ```
 [ec2-user@ip-10-0-171-43 ~]$ exit
 logout